What are Fleas?

 The four-stage lifecycle means that fleas can be difficult to control if they infest a home.
 Fleas in all of the different stages must be eliminated to prevent reinfestations.
 Control requires a combination of sanitary measures and an effective treatment of both pets and furnishings.

-In all stages of the lifecycle, fleas thrive when the humidity level is around 70 percent and the temperature is between 70 and 85 degrees Fahrenheit.
+In all stages of the lifecycle, fleas thrive when the humidity level is around 70% and the temperature is between 70-85 degrees Fahrenheit.
 This means that most homes offer ideal conditions for fleas to reproduce at optimal levels.
 A home’s interior also has virtually endless locations where they can remain hidden regardless of their lifecycle stage.